Campaign of the Month: October 2017

 Frederick "Fred" Pavaghi

 Fred is an Indian-American man in his early middle years with handsome enough features offset by a just-noticeable gap between his front teeth.
 He favors the same dark suits, leather shoes, and unremarkable ties that are the uniform of any male lawyer or politico.
+He had a mustache before holding office, shaved it off when he ran for governor, and has grown it back since his term ended.
+People don’t like facial hair on politicians.

 The Pavaghis are not a political dynasty.
 Most of the family works for their patriarch Rich’s real estate empire.
 Fred, however is the exception.
 A former Hindu, Fred converted to Catholicism and zealously promoted his faith as a state senator through a series of unconstitutional failed bills (such as mandated prayer in public schools) that many politicos believed were intended purely as PR stunts.
 Fred otherwise paid little attention to the duties of his office (he missed the most votes of any senator) while continuing to work for his father’s real estate business.
 He surprised everyone when he tossed his hat into the ring for the 2008 Republican gubernatorial primary.
 Initially considered a dark horse candidate, some suspiciously timely scandals ruined the candidacies of better-positioned rivals, while the war chest from his family’s massive wealth kept him afloat.
 Then-state GOP chair Nathan Malveaux concluded that Fred’s unusually zealous brand of Catholicism might be able to increase turnout from the evangelical vote in the north and the Catholic vote in the south.
 Nathan also considered the would-be governor to have a “hunger to win” lacking in more moderate candidates.